srcfl/srcful-documentation/docs/srcful-terms/privacy.md

 ## Introduction

 Introduction
-Welcome to Srcful AB ("Srcful"), corporate identity number 559382-0458 (“we”, “our” and “us”), providers of the www.srcful.io website along with our other products and services.
+Welcome to Sourceful AB ("Sourceful"), corporate identity number 559382-0458 (“we”, “our” and “us”), providers of the www.Sourceful.io website along with our other products and services.
 The privacy and security of our users are taken seriously.
 This Privacy Policy contains information on when and how we process your personal data and what rights you have when it comes to this data processing.

 ## Data controller

-Srcful is the data controller for the processing of your personal data and is responsible for ensuring that all processing is carried out in accordance with applicable law.
+Sourceful is the data controller for the processing of your personal data and is responsible for ensuring that all processing is carried out in accordance with applicable law.

 ## How we process your personal data and why